8 Product Strategies That Will Inspire Your Roadmap

 Take a high-level project management software as an example: Not everyone is going to use all of the features.

-To improve the customer experience, a promising route is to reduce the amount of features in existing solutions, and come up with a lean product.
+To improve the customer experience, a promising route is to reduce the number of features in existing solutions and come up with a lean product.

 A classic example is the Google Keyword Planner.
 It’s a keyword research tool that doubles down on one thing – finding the right keywords for Google Ads campaign, taking out the unnecessary clutter of other platforms, such as SEMrush and Ahrefs.